Tasmanian Government Railways X class

-A Teloc speed indicator and recorder is installed and is driven by telescopic and flexible shafts from the front axle end through the axlebox cover.

-Two bucket type seats are provided for the enginemen and window wipers arc fitted for both directions of travel.
-Normal running is cab first.

 History

-In 1946, the Tasmanian Government Railways put out a request for tender for the construction of five to ten diesel-electric locomotives, which was successfully awarded to English Electric.
+In 1946, the Tasmanian Government Railways (TGR) put out a request for tender for the construction of five to ten diesel-electric locomotives, which was successfully awarded to English Electric.
 Following a review of the tender in 1948, it was decided to order a second batch of ten, and finally a third batch of twelve in 1949.

-Introduction

-Delivered by English Electric between September 1950 and December 1952, the first 20 were manufactured by the Vulcan Foundry under contract to English Electric, and the remaining 12 at Dick Kerr works.
-The first two units entered service on the Tasmanian mainline railways on 13 September 1950.
+Delivered by English Electric between September 1950 and December 1952, the first 20 were manufactured by the Vulcan Foundry under contract to English Electric, and the remaining 12 at Dick, Kerr & Company works.
+The first two units entered service on 13 September 1950.

 The X Class was the first locomotive design in Australia to have a multi-unit capacity, with the possibility of operating up to three locomotives, all controlled from the leading locomotive.

 No members of the class were named after entering service, however X16 carried a commemorative Festival of Britain plate after it was displayed at that exhibition in 1951.